The Missing Cross to Purity

 which keeps from the spots of the world, which is to visit the widows and the fatherless.

-Now they that are out of this religion have made many religions,
+Now those who are out of this religion have made many religions,

 but they are spotted and defiled, and they cry up a body of death, and sin,